 After 22 years of working in Architecture, a few trips abroad exposed me to some exciting new trends in Hotel accommodation.
 Famous designers such as Phillipe Starck and Ian Schrager were creating dynamic, hip accommodation at some of the world's most popular addresses.
-Ohtel is my answer to demands by visitors and locals for a real place to stay in Wellington.
+Ohtel is my answer to demands by visitors and locals for a real place to stay while in Wellington.

 E : firstname.lastname@example.org